 The standard academic qualification for ordination is the B.A. (or B.Sc.) followed by the L.Th.
 The L.Th. will be awarded on the basis of three years' work in the Divinity School (as distinct from the Faculty of Arts and Science).
 The L.Th.
-(Hons.) will be awarded to those who after three years' residence, have passed all the required courses in the complete Divinity course (see below) together with no fewer than 3 Distinction courses (of which Hebrew 2 may be one), with an average of 65% each year and required Field Work.
-In order to obtain distinction a mark of 65% must be obtained.
+(Hons.) will be awarded to those who, after three years' residence, have passed all the required courses in the complete Divinity course (see below) together with no fewer than 3 Distinction courses and required Field Work.
 The L.Th.
 (Pass) will be awarded, at the discretion of the Faculty, to students who, after 3 years in the Divinity School, complete the required courses only, with or without Hebrew.

 When a student at the instruction of his Bishop leaves the college after only 2 years in the Divinity School, he will be awarded the college Testamur if he has passed not fewer than 19 required Divinity courses (including 2 in Ceremonial, but excluding Hebrew).
-The Testamur will be awarded to students who, after 3 years' residence in Divinity School, fail to qualify for the L.Th., but satisfy the requirements of this paragraph.
+The Testamur will be awarded to students who, after 3 years' residence in Divinity School. fail to qualify for the L.Th., but satisfy the requirements of this paragraph.
 No academic recognition will be given to any student leaving the college with less than 19 Divinity credits.

 Students who have their matriculation may, on the recommendation of a Bishop, be admitted to the Divinity School direct without completing any degree course.
 In such cases, they must complete a probationary year consisting of Religious Knowledge, English Bible 1 or 2, Greek Bible A, and the following courses in Arts-Sociology 1, English 1, and either History 1 or Philosophy 1.
 They must then take three years of Divinity, at the end of which they may qualify for the L.Th. or Testamur as above.
 Students who show marked incompetence in Greek Bible A may be required to drop Greek on entering the Divinity School and substitute exegesis or Greek Bible 2 or 3 plus additional work in other Departments.
-In such cases they will not be eligible for the L.Th., but may receive the Testamur with hood if satisfying all L.Th. requirements save Greek.
+In such cases they will not be eligible for the L.Th. but may receive the Testamur with hood if satisfying all L.Th. requirements save Greek.

-The provisions of this paragraph are generally intended for older men and only in exceptional circumstances will be allowed to men under twenty-eight years of age.
+The provisions of this paragraph are generally intended for older men and only in exceptional circumstances will be allowed to men under twenty-five years of age.